$Revision: 6759 $

 This no-arg function is similar to LOCALTIMESTAMP

-but it returns the timestamp without fraction of second.
+but it returns the timestamp of the HyperSQL server as opposed

 SYSTIMESTAMP